DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 You may be able to train part-time, but your salary must meet the threshold for a skilled worker visa.

-There are 2 requirements:
+There are 2 requirement:

-* your part-time salary must be at least £20,480
+Your part-time salary must be at least £20,480.
-* the full-time equivalent of your salary must meet the minimum set in your region for non-UK salaried trainee teachers
+The full-time equivalent of your salary must meet the threshold set for the skilled worker visa in your region, as follows:

+* inner London: £23,099
+* outer London: £21,832
+* London fringe: £19,613
+* rest of England: £18,419

+Check the region you will be working in with your teacher training provider.

 <p class="call-to-action__action">
   <a href="https://www.gov.uk/skilled-worker-visa">Apply for a skilled worker visa<span></span></a>